 Located in the midwest part of the Norwegian coastline, the Atlantic Road is one of the most scenic drives in the world.
 Driving along this road is like teetering on the edge of the sea.
 The curvy road dips and arches over the brutal waves of the Norwegian Sea that often crash over the pavement during storms.
 This unique highway will bring you out to the very farthest point where the land ends and the ocean begins.

-The Skippers Canyon Road, located in in the south-west of New Zealand's South Island, is today one of New Zealand's better known scenic roads and unbelievably scary as it’s totally narrow and different to manouvre your car.
+The Skippers Canyon Road, located in the south-west of New Zealand's South Island, is today one of New Zealand's better known scenic roads and unbelievably scary as it’s totally narrow and different to manouvre your car.
 This gravel road, with a length of 16,5 miles, carved by hand by miners over 140 years ago is made from a very narrow cut in the middle of a sheer cliff face.
 It’s a road so dangerous that your rental car insurance won’t be honored if you drive on it.

 D915 is one of the most challenging roads in the world.
 Located in the Trabzon province, Turkey, the road is extreme, bordered by a drop of hundreds of meters unprotected by guardrails.
 It’s definitely not for anyone suffering from vertigo or a fear of landslides.
 Only the suicidal, the insane, or the paid-to-do-this should ever drive down.
 This road has humbled many egos.
-It’s not for the sissies and shouldn’t be attempted by novice drivers.
+One mistake and it's a free fall to your death.

 The Furka pass is a high mountain pass at an elevation of 2.431 m (7,976ft) above the sea level, located in one of the snowiest regions in Switzerland.
 It’s one of the world's most iconic, exhilarating and exciting drives, through the Swiss Alps.
 The pass was imortalised by the Aston DB5 / Ford Mustang car chase in James Bond's Goldfinger.
 It's one of the highest mountain passes of the Alps.